-There are time when it is necessary to work remotely or from home.
-Whether your home setup is ideal or not there are some steps you can take to avoid discomfort and ergonomic injury.
+There are times when it is necessary to work remotely or from home.
+Whether your home setup is ideal or not, there are some steps you can take to avoid discomfort and ergonomic injury.

 - Ergonomic Office Tips For Working At Home

 - Neutral posture is important Proper sitting positions at workstation & Standing Neutral Postures

 - Don’t bend over your laptop for long periods.

 - Connect your laptop to a second monitor or use a second keyboard and mouse, or both.
 Use a laptop riser.
 It’s impossible to be ergonomically neutral with only a laptop.

 - Sit up straight.

 - Keep your elbows at your side, keep your shoulders relaxed.

 - Use a decent chair.
 Adjustability and fit are key.
 Chair Criteria and Chair Adjustments